Keywords

 Ivermectin, Biochemical, Electrolytes, Oxidative Markers

 Ivermectin is a semisynthetic derivative of a vermectin, a naturally occurring macrocyclic lactone produced by the bacterium Streptomyces avermitilus (Hazan, 2022).
-This lipophilic endotoxin exhibits broad -spectrum antiparasitic activity and is widely employed in both veterinary and human health managements to control nematodes, arthropods, and other parasitic infections (Hasan et al., 2022).
+This lipophilic macrocytic lactone compound exhibits broad -spectrum antiparasitic activity and is widely employed in both veterinary and human healthcare to control nematodes, arthropods, and other parasitic infections (Hasan et al., 2022).
 Ivermectin is commonly used in animal husbandry systems for the prevention and treatment of infections caused by internal parasites in horses, cattle, sheep and goats (Parisi et al., 2019; Bordes et al., 2020; Ahmed et al., 2020).
 Due to its wide use, the physiological and pharmacological effects of ivermectin on target species remain the subject of ongoing research.
 Ivermectin is the only avermectin derivative authorised for use in humans and is effective against parasitic infections such as onchocerciasis and lymphatic filariasis.
-Its pharmacological action is thought to be mainly mediated by modulation of glutamate-gated chloride channels in invertebrate nerve and muscle cells, resulting in increased chloride flow, hyperpolarisation of the membrane, paralysis and ultimately death of the parasites (Wolstenholme and Neveu, 2022).
+Its antiparasitic activity is primarily mediatrd through activation of glutamate-gated chloride channels allowing for continuous flow of chloride, blocking the transfer of signals from the central interneurons to peripheral mite neurons.
+Thus, membrane hyperpolarization reduces cellular excitability, and the parasite becomes paralyzed and eventually die (Wolstenholme and Neveu, 2022: Shwaish et al., 2024).

 Ivermectin substantially increased (P ≤ 0.05) the potassium, sodium, chloride, and phosphate ion levels in blood serum compared to the control.
 Ivermectin did not affect serum calcium or magnesium concentrations (Table 1).